-If your application is unsuccessful, you can re-apply to the scheme during the same financial year for the same or a different type of grant.
+If your application is unsuccessful, you can re-apply to the scheme.
 The Funding and Awards Officer will tell you why your application was unsuccessful.
 Depending on the reason, you may need to alter the original application rather than simply re-submit it.
 It is a good idea to discuss this with the Funding and Awards Officer to help improve your chances of success in a later grant round.